lakshikaHettikankanamge/Multi-threading-web-crawler-to-extract-GCE-A-L-O-L-and-scholarship-results/README.md

 # Multi-threading-web-crawler-to-extract-GCE-A-L-O-L-and-scholarship-results
-Multi threading web crawler to extract GCE A/L O/L and scholarship results from https://result.doenets.lk and collect to a database
+Multi threading web crawler to extract exam scores and collect to a database